MicrosoftDocs/appcenter-docs/docs/sdk/distribute/unity.md

 > Google Play considers the in-app update code as malicious behavior even if it isn’t used at runtime.
 Remove this code as directed in [this section](#remove-in-app-updates-for-google-play-builds) before submitting your app to Google Play.
 Failure to not remove the in-app update code can lead to noncompliance and removal of the app from Google Play.

 > [!NOTE]
-> If you are running automated UI tests, enabled in-app updates will block your automated UI tests as they'll try to authenticate against the App Center backend.
+> If you're running automated UI tests, enabled in-app updates will block your automated UI tests as they'll try to authenticate against the App Center backend.
 We recommend disabling in-app updates for your UI tests.

 ## Add in-app updates to your app